 Setting up DomainKeys Identified Mail authentication: DKIM is a method that legitimizes a sender’s email address, preventing third-party spoofing.

-Checking DNS-based blacklists: If you find yourself featured in one, you can take steps to remove your IP from the list.
-Most blacklist companies will provide information to help you with this once you contact them.
+Checking DNS-based blocklists: If you find yourself featured in one, you can take steps to remove your IP from the list.
+Most blocklist companies will provide information to help you with this once you contact them.

 If these sound intimidating to you, don’t worry.
 You can start enhancing your email campaigns right now and increase your email deliverability by doing what you already know.
 Work on these more advanced steps later on.

 Time to get down to business.
 At this point, you may look for third-party tools to assess your email sender score and help pinpoint which components of your email campaigns to strengthen first.
 Think of this as a credit score for email marketers.

 Next, we’ll focus on easy fixes email marketers (new and experienced alike) can accomplish.

 1. Add a double opt-in feature to your email subscriptions.

 This is sometimes called a confirmed opt-in, It’s not only a good practice but it’s also compliant with multiple laws.
 This feature sets up an activation email for users to verify their subscription.